bendwild/afromedica/content/Contact/contact.md

 </div>

 > [!info]+ Not sure who to contact?
-> No worries — send your question to our general inbox: info.afromedica@gmail.com.
+> No worries — send your question to our general inbox: info@afromedica.be.
 We'll direct your message to the right team.

 ---